-- an assessor who has the pump system analysis competencies as described in Annex C; - the host organization representative who has overall responsibility and ownership for the assessment; - experts on the processes and the function of the system; - experts on the maintenance practises of the pumping system; - experts who can provide the team with cost data.
+- experts on the processes and the function of the system; - experts on the maintenance practices of the pumping system; - experts who can provide the team with cost data.

-The assessment team may be from the host organization or enhanced by using outsourced specialists particularly considering the competence of the assessor
+The assessment team may be from the host organization or enhanced by using outsourced specialists particularly considering the competence of the assessor.

 The host organization shall appoint the assessment team leader.
-This person may be a host facility employee or an external assessor.
-In small organisations, the team leader may be the competent assessor.
+This person may be a host facility employee or an external assessor in small organizations, the team leader may be the competent assessor.